 Next, grab your drill and a hole saw bit the same diameter of your branch or dowel, and mark where you want your pegs to be.
 Drill through on one side.

-You won’t be able to go completely through because your drill bit won’t reach, so using the pilot hole the bit created, just turn the door over and finish the hole from the rear.
+You won’t be able to go completely through because your drill bit won’t reach.
+Therefore, use the pilot hole the bit created, just turn the door over and finish the hole from the rear.

 Just tap the pegs in, they should be snug if you used the right bit.
 I didn’t glue or secure mine because I wanted the option of flipping the door when the mood hit me.